IPMI-ICNS-UKE/DARTS/docs/General/Usage.md

 4. In the Excel-file "microdomain_data", you can find the number of signals in each detected cell in each frame from 1 second before until 15s seconds after bead contact.
 5. Finally, in the directory "Dartboards/Dartboard_data", you can find excel sheets for each detected cells, displaying the number of microdomains in each dartboard area and each frame (see below).
 These excel files can be used to generate dartboards (see section Analysis > Dartboards).

+Example for output:

 <img width="788" alt="Bildschirmfoto 2023-09-23 um 13 51 10" src="https://github.com/IPMI-ICNS-UKE/DARTS/assets/127941319/1e14a989-5e52-48ce-bae4-9ec0a4cf9921">

+Example for dartboard data table for one cell:

 <img width="1119" alt="Bildschirmfoto 2023-09-23 um 13 52 43" src="https://github.com/IPMI-ICNS-UKE/DARTS/assets/127941319/92ca8474-bb14-4c83-8e60-49cecbc46b31">